 Technique focus during NMT programs is crucial and load should only be increased if movement in each exercise is performed correctly.
 Incorporating and emphasizing deep knee flexion during plyometric and strength exercises significantly improves knee bending during landing as they involve greater recruitment of the hamstrings (3).

 If you want to see results in the reduction of ACL injuries in your young female netball athletes, compliance and applying progressive overload (incremental loading of exercises over a period of time) are essential to facilitate long-term physical adaptation.

 In summary, the occurrence of ACL injuries can be reduced drastically in young female netball athletes by increasing hamstring strength.
-If you have any questions about how you can increase your hamstring strength to prevent injury in netball, email me at [email protected]

 - Myer GD, Sugimoto D, Thomas S, and Hewett TE.
 The Influence of Age on the Effectiveness of Neuromuscular Training to Reduce Anterior Cruciate Ligament Injury in Female Athletes: A Meta-Analysis.
 The American Journal of Sports Medicine 41: 203-215, 2013.

 - Struminger, A. H., Lewek, M. D., Goto, S., Hibberd, E., & Blackburn, J. T. (2013).
 Comparison of gluteal and hamstring activation during five commonly used plyometric exercises.
 Clinical biomechanics, 28(7), 783-789.